Upgrade (film)

-Upgrade is a 2018 cyberpunk action horror film written and directed by Leigh Whannell, and starring Logan Marshall-Green, Betty Gabriel, and Harrison Gilbertson.
+Upgrade is a 2018 action thriller film written and directed by Leigh Whannell, and starring Logan Marshall-Green, Betty Gabriel, and Harrison Gilbertson.
 Upgrade follows a technophobe who is implanted with a chip that allows him to control his body after a mugging left him paralyzed.
-The film was produced by Jason Blum, under his Blumhouse Productions banner.
+The cyberpunk film was produced by Jason Blum, under his Blumhouse Productions banner.

 After premiering on 10 March 2018 at South by Southwest, Upgrade was released on 1 June 2018 in the United States by OTL Releasing and Blumhouse Tilt, and on 14 June in Australia.
 The film made $17 million on a $3 million budget and received positive reviews from critics, who called it "one part The Six Million Dollar Man, one part Death Wish revenge fantasy", and praised its dark humor and action sequences.